Paul McCartney's Liverpool Oratorio: Performance history

-The piece has been performed in concert on several occasions following the 28 June 1991 premiere in Liverpool.
-The American premiere took place on 18 November 1991, at Carnegie Hall and featured Carl Davis conducting the Liverpool Philharmonic and soloists Barbara Bonney, Sally Burgess, Jerry Hadley, and Willard White.
-On 24 Oct 1992, the work was presented at the Orange County Performing Arts Center under the baton of William Hall.
+The piece has been performed in concert on several occasions following its 28 June 1991 premiere in Liverpool.
+The American premiere took place on 18 November 1991 at Carnegie Hall, and featured Carl Davis conducting the Liverpool Philharmonic and soloists Barbara Bonney, Sally Burgess, Jerry Hadley, and Willard White.
+On 24 October 1992, the work was presented at the Orange County Performing Arts Center under the baton of William Hall.

 Cincinnati Opera presented a fully-staged production of the oratorio in July 2024, directed by Caroline Clegg with the Cincinnati Symphony Orchestra conducted by Joseph Young.

 Reception

 The commercial reaction for the work was strong, with the oratorio spending many weeks atop the classical charts worldwide, and even charting at number 177 in regular album chart in the US.
 Critical reaction was mixed.
-Allan Kozinn, reviewing the Liverpool premiere for the New York Times in June 1991, described the work as "a richly melodic, lavishly orchestrated piece about the loss and reclamation of innocence, love and faith."
+Allan Kozinn, reviewing the Liverpool premiere for The New York Times in June 1991, described the work as "a richly melodic, lavishly orchestrated piece about the loss and reclamation of innocence, love and faith."
 In particular, Kozinn noted "an exquisite soprano aria" and "a five-minute violin meditation that suggests Mr. McCartney could be a superb concerto composer."
 Some observed that the work, while attractive, was simplistic, overlong and, given its aspirations, insubstantial.